SUMMARY OF MWFA BORROWING RULES

 The registered team of a borrowed player must be noted on the Match Sheet.

 Duty of Care

-You have to make sure players in your team or that you borrow are capable of playing in the age group, especially for players playing up moiré than two years out of their age group.
+You have to make sure players in your team or that you borrow are capable of playing in the age group, especially for players playing up more than two years above their age group.

 Women Playing in Other Competitions